-For more information about the history of the Davis-Edwards House, please go to Davis-Edwards House.
+more information about the history of the Davis-Edwards House, please visit the "Davis Edwards House" tab on this website.